 In 2001, we announced our first restructuring plan.
 As the downturn continued, and excess capacity in higher-cost geographies remained, we announced additional restructuring plans through to 2004 and now into 2006.
 The restructuring plans are focused on consolidating facilities, thereby improving capacity utilization while increasing production in lower-cost geographies and accelerating margin expansion.
-For the first quarter of 2005, our capacity utilization was approximately 60%.
+For the second quarter of 2005, our capacity utilization was approximately 62%.
 At the completion of the restructuring initiatives, we expect the EMS production capacity utilization to reach the 70% range.
 We expect to have an improved balance of high capability and lower-cost capacity in our global manufacturing network when all of the planned restructuring actions are completed.
-As a result of our past and current restructuring efforts, approximately 77% of our employees as of March 31, 2005 were in lower-cost geographies, up from approximately 63% at the end of 2002.
+As a result of our past and current restructuring efforts, approximately 80% of our employees as of June 30, 2005 were in lower-cost geographies, up from approximately 63% at the end of 2002.

 In 2004, we grew our revenue and operating margins as well as expanded the markets we serve.
-Our focus for 2005 will be to continue in this direction by aligning our capacity and improving the operating margins of our EMS business, increasing our business in diversified market sectors and further expanding our integrated services and solutions offerings.
+Our focus for 2005 has been, and will continue to be in this direction by aligning our capacity and improving the operating margins of our EMS business, increasing our business in diversified market sectors and further expanding our integrated services and solutions offerings.
 Supporting these goals, we will continue to:

-- implement Lean manufacturing and Six Sigma principles and restructure underutilized facilities to improve operating margins; - divest unprofitable and non-strategic activities; - acquire companies which will allow us to grow in diversified markets; - offer new services such as the new "green" service solutions which enables OEMs to comply with developing environmental laws; and
+- implement Lean manufacturing and Six Sigma principles and restructure underutilized facilities to improve operating margins; - divest unprofitable and non-strategic activities; - acquire companies which will allow us to grow in diversified markets; - offer new services, such as the new "green" service solutions which enables OEMs to comply with emerging environmental legislation; and